-My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 accounts or key financial systems
+Our work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2016-17 accounts or key financial systems.

-My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
-A more detailed report on my grant certification work will follow in the spring of 2018 once this year's programme of certification work is complete.
+A more detailed report on our grant certification work will follow in January 2018 once this year's programme of certification work is complete.